Browsing Category

 Extroverts can’t work alone.
 Really?
 Reductive boxes are lazy.
 I’ve been working alone for years since I left the newsroom.
 It’s me, my coffee cup, and the draft on the page.
 This is what writers do, give or take the odd collaborative lifeline.
 Putting up with my angsty writing gaps is Lucy’s job.

 A year ago, it was how to bake a croissant.
 Will we ever leave the house again?
-Check back when Spring shows up.
-The real Spring.
+Check back when Spring shows up—the real Spring.
 Canadians know the difference.

 We are ready.

 I’m not ready.
-We are not ready.
+We are not prepared.

-The playgrounds and dog parks have yellow tape around them.
-Every day, small deaths.
+The playgrounds and dog parks have yellow tape around them: every day, small deaths.

 I’m not ready.